chindraba-ga/dash_proj_01/CONTRIBUTING.md

 If you find a truly serious bug, and know how to fix it, code the solution and create a Pull or Merge request.

 Kudos to anyone willing to take the time to create solutions rather than notices.
-Please read the [__Contributor requirements__](#contributor-requirements) secion above.
+Please read the [__Contributor requirements__](#contributor-requirements) section above.

 [TOP](#contents)